Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Depression & Loneliness.md

 In fact, a 2018 literature review found that loneliness was considered a moderately significant variable in a sample of more than 40,000 people living with depression.

-“Depression can be triggered by loneliness following a breakup, divorce, or death of a loved one,” said Lori Ryland, a licensed clinical psychologist in Kalamazoo, Michigan.
+“Depression can be triggered by loneliness following a breakup, divorce, or death of a loved one.

-But that’s not all, she says, “[Loneliness] can even be experienced when in a crowded room filled with those who care about us.”
+Loneliness can even be experienced when in a crowded room filled with those who care about us.

 Feeling this way can make you experience sadness and hopelessness and affect your everyday life.